JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 4 - Blind OS Command Injection with Out-of-Band Interaction.md

 <h3>Burp Suite Startup</h3>

+**Disclaimer: This lab needs Burp Suite Professional version, which I don't have so part of the lab is from video - https://www.youtube.com/watch?v=GUT03VBj7Vc**

 - Open up Burp Suite by clicking on the Kali Linux icon on the left upper corner to expand the menu.
   - Type in: "Burp Suite" on the search bar.